Azure, six lions rampant Or, 3, 2 and 1.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Between, Watercolor, Proper, Pointed, Armed, Azure, Boa, Overall, Wreath, Chevron, Charged, Upon (wreath), Crest, Crown, Created, Outlined in sable, Dexter, Two, In chief, In base, Coat of arms, Mullet, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Langued, Motto, Lion, Or, Party per pale, Leather, Argent, Without divisions, Rampant, Rough, Sable, Six, Vert, Crest and mantling, Plain tincture, Freehand, Three, One, Helm and Eagle.
+Between, Watercolor, Proper, Pointed, Armed, Azure, Boa, Bordure, Overall, Wreath, Head, Chevron, Charged, Crest, Crown, Crowned, Created, Cross, Outlined in sable, Dexter, Two, In chief, In base, Coat of arms, Mullet, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Langued, Motto, Lion, Metal beaten, Or, Party per pale, Leather, Argent, Without divisions, Rampant, Rough, Sable, Six, Vert, Plain tincture, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,